TravelJoy logo

 At TravelJoy, we take your privacy seriously.
 Please read this Privacy Policy to learn how we treat your personal data.
 By using or accessing our Services in any manner, you acknowledge that you accept the practices and policies outlined below, and you hereby consent that we will collect, use and disclose your information as described in this Privacy Policy.

-Remember that your use of TravelJoy Services is at all times subject to our Terms of Use, which incorporates this Privacy Policy.
-Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Use
+Remember that your use of TravelJoy's Services is at all times subject to our Terms of Use, which incorporates this Privacy Policy.
+Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Use.

 As we continually work to improve our Services, we may need to change this Privacy Policy from time to time.
-We will alert you of material changes by placing a notice on the TravelJoy website, by sending you an email and/or by some other means.
-Please note that if you’ve opted not to receive legal notice emails from us (or you haven’t provided us with your email address), those legal notices will still govern your use of the Services, and you are still responsible for reading and understanding them.
+Upon such changes, we will alert you to material changes by placing a notice on the TravelJoy website, by sending you an email and/or by some other means.
+Please note that if you've opted not to receive legal notice emails from us (or you haven't provided us with your email address), those legal notices will still govern your use of the Services, and you are still responsible for reading and understanding them.
 If you use the Services after any changes to the Privacy Policy have been posted, that means you agree to all of the changes.

 What this Privacy Policy Covers